 - Mix until smooth but a pourable consistency; adjust as necessary with more egg nog or powdered sugar to gain a pourable consistency.

 - Place Cake on serving platter, spoon frosting around the top of cake and allow to drizzle down the sides.

 - Serve and Enjoy!

-It’s beautiful and delicious plus we lightened it up a bit BUT, you’d never know by eating it 🙂
+Eggnog Bundt Cake with Eggnog Frosting Recipe it’s beautiful and delicious plus we lightened it up a bit BUT, you’d never tell by eating it! 🙂